-- The DUX4 interactome - Understanding DUX4 manifestation and variation - Additional genetic heterogeneity; non-FSHD1 and FSHD2 - Disease models - Well documented Natural history with reliable endpoints; modulating mechanisms/genes - Increasing data depth of patient databases with extensive (follow-up) clinical data - Prepare for clinical trials: reliable and meaningful outcome measures; with access to discreet patient populations and disease mechanism of action classes. - Therapy; proof-of-principle experiments - Focus on translational research; from clinic to bench and back - Understanding pathophysiology of FSHD: connection to DUX4, heterogeneity, asymmetry, role of inflammation; infiltrates and etiology
+- Disease models - Well documented natural history with reliable endpoints; modulating mechanisms/genes - Increasing data depth of patient databases with extensive (follow-up) clinical data - Prepare for clinical trials: reliable and meaningful outcome measures; with access to discreet patient populations and disease mechanism of action classes. - Therapy; proof-of-principle experiments - Focus on translational research; from clinic to bench and back - Understanding pathophysiology of FSHD: connection to DUX4, heterogeneity, asymmetry, role of inflammation; infiltrates and etiology

 Given the recent developments, there is a need to ramp up the preclinical enterprise and build/organize infrastructure needed to conduct clinical trials.
 Our immediate priorities should be to confirm the new hypotheses and targets.
 We need to be prepared for this new era in the science of FSHD.
-Many leading experts are now turning to work on FSHD not only because it is one of the most complicated and challenging problems seen in science, but because it represents the potential for great discoveries, insights into stem cells and transcriptional processes and new ways of thinking about and treating human disease.
+Many leading experts are now turning to work on FSHD not only because it is one of the most complicated and challenging problems seen in science, but because it represents the potential for great discoveries, insights into stem cells, transcriptional processes, new ways of thinking about disease of epigenetic etiology, and for treating diseases.